 I am an artist originally from Tokyo, Japan.
-I came to the United States in 1992 and now reside in Gainesville, Florida.
+I came to the United States in 1992 and now reside in Gainesville, Florida, though I am currently living in New York City.
 I studied art at Musashino Art University in Tokyo, starting my career as a graphic artist in advertising until I became a freelance illustrator.
 I have been illustrating books and magazines for over 23 years and have worked for numerous Japanese publishing firms that specialize in children’s issues, including Gakken (Kagaku and Gakushyu) and Shogakukan.

 Because there are already too many negative things in the world, being the artist that I am, I want to create positive energy in my work.
 I do not avoid reality but believe imagination can help us heal.
 So even though realism shows up from time to time, most of my work is figurative and narrative--in that I love to tell stories.
 I filter all of the things that are going through my head--nature, politics, love, war, sprituality, peace--and they all come out through my brush in a story.
 And it's even better if the story you see is different than the one in my head; we are creating together.